leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 > A relative rating rather than an absolute will be better in separating the good from great

 Josh gives the example of [ELO ratings,](https://en.wikipedia.org/wiki/Elo_rating_system "ELO") most commonly used in chess, as a way to mitigate this review problem.
 ELO ratings compare the results of a competition between two players, awarding points for wins and deducting points for losses.
-By making ratings a result of comparing one game or one seller to another, we'll get better quality information of who is good and who is great.
+By making ratings a result of comparing one game or one seller **relative to another**, we'll get better quality information of who is good and who is great.

-Besides user feedback, Josh also suggests to use actual buyer behaviour as another signal of quality.
+Besides user feedback, Josh also suggests to **use actual buyer behaviour** as another signal of quality.
 If users are presented 3 different babysitting providers and consistently pick one, that provider should be given a better score.
 Sellers that are consistently closing sales will be seen more often.

 This does create a problem where new entrants find it hard to break in.
 For example, Amazon's first page of organic results usually returns the larger, longer tenured sellers.
 This is good for the marketplace in the short term since buyers can trust in the quality of the product.
 I'm less certain it's good in the long term since it might hide new sellers that have better quality at a lower price, who never get enough traction to survive.

-In a separate post, Josh talks about [using response rate as a quality signal as well.](https://acrowdedspace.com/post/186004771432/response-rate-is-a-quality-signal "response rate") All else equal, having a higher response rate in feedback means the feedback is better quality.
+In a separate post, Josh talks about **[using response rate as a quality signal as well.](https://acrowdedspace.com/post/186004771432/response-rate-is-a-quality-signal "response rate")** All else equal, having a higher response rate in feedback means the feedback is better quality.
 A TV series that has 4 stars with a 100% response rate is better than a series that has 4 stars with a 10% response rate.
 The idea behind this is whether users like the thing enough that they can overcome the initial hurdle of providing feedback.
 If they didn't have a strong feeling on the subject, they wouldn't bother rating.
 Ambivalence is bad; the opposite of love is not hate but being ignored.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/JSV/JSV 4 response rate.png)